SELLING AT AUCTION IS A straightforward process.

 The guide below takes you through the whole process, from getting your item valued by one of our specialists to how you collect payment after a successful sale.Get a valuation >

 Prior to entering a lot into an auction, our specialists are available for valuations.
 GWA welcomes clients every Tuesday, Wednesday, Thursday, 10am-4pm, to bring items to our saleroom for an in-person valuation.
+Please contact the office for an appointment.
 If you would like to submit a valuation request by email, please visit our Valuation page.
 We can also provide valuations at your home.

 Consigning Your Property

 Upon consigning items to auction, you will receive a customer receipt, which will include a brief list of items consigned, your vendor reference number, sale date and any additional information discussed with the specialist.
 Vendor information and our fees are printed on the client copy of the receipt.

 A reserve is the price below which an item will not be sold by the auctioneer.
 When appropriate, the specialist and client will agree to a reserve price, which will not exceed the low estimate.
 Reserve prices are subject to a 10% auctioneer’s discretion, unless otherwise agreed.

 For larger items or quantities of items we can arrange for a third party contractor to transport goods to auction.
 Our third party contractor charges £50 per hour, including travel time to and from the pick-up address, packing, unpacking, loading and unloading.
 Fees for transport will be deducted at the initial settlement.

 Commission Rates & Charges

 Our standard sellers’ commission is 15% of the hammer price.
 Each lot is subject to minimum commission charge of £5.